kdports/TextGameEngine/phase0/progress_report.md

 Has been working on RDFSave and RDFLoad classes, as well as general implementation of .trig files.
 Will continue to work on this.

 Kevin P:
-Has been working on CRC Design and writing specifications/progress report.
-Will be switching to helping code, most likely assisting the GUI group.
+Has been working on CRC Design and writing specifications/progress report as well as bug fixing and some GUI work.
+Will be switching to helping code and double checking adherence to the Clean architecture, most likely assisting the GUI group.

 Kevin L:
 Has been working on GameRenderer to display the Player class' logic and a Game instance's slides and decisions.
 Will work on additional code on the player side.